-The National History Bee’s High School Competition is a competition with two distinct stages, the Regional & State History Bees, and the National Championships.
+The National History Bee’s Varsity and Junior Varsity Competition has two distinct stages, the Regional & State History Bees, and the National Championships.
 Please note that you do NOT have to compete in a “Regional” Bee before competing in a “State” Bee, and that you can qualify for the National Championships at any Regional Bee, as well as at any of the State Bees.
 The “State” Bee designation is simply used so that in states with more than one tournament, we can have a designated State Champion.

 The two stages are described in detail below.